 The great German bass René Pape singing Sarastro's 'O Isis und Osiris' in 2006 at the Metropolitan Opera.

-The Priests leave and the Three Ladies reappear and tell the two to flee, Sarastro is evil, remember the Queen.
-Tamino has drunk the Priests' Kool-Aid, however, and says to ignore the Ladies because women can't be trusted.
+The Priests leave, and the Three Ladies reappear and tell the two to flee; Sarastro is evil, remember the Queen.
+However, Tamino has drunk the Priests' Kool-Aid and says to ignore the Ladies because women can't be trusted.
 The Priests come back and curse the Ladies, who disappear through a trap door.

-He is run off by the Queen of the Night, who is about to unleash one of the highlights of this, or any other, opera.
+He is run off by the Queen of the Night, who is about to unleash one of the highlights of this, or any, opera.
 She gives her daughter a dagger to kill Sarastro.
-"Der Hölle Rache" is a rage and vengence-filled coloratura tour-de-force, encompassing not one, but four high Fs!
+"Der Hölle Rache" is a rage and vengeance-filled coloratura tour-de-force, encompassing not one but four high Fs!
 (It was a note that wasn't often sung when Mozart wrote the opera, but his sister-in-law, who debuted the role, had no problem with them.)

 Diana Damrau singing 'Der Hölle Rache' at The Royal Opera House in 2003

 Tamino and Papageno are led in again and reminded not to talk to anyone.
-Papageno ignores this and starts to chat up an old woman.
-She says she is really 18 years and two minutes old, however, and has a sweetheart named Papageno.
-The Three Boys come in as the old woman leaves, returning the magic flute and bells, and giving them food and drink.
+Papageno ignores this and starts to chat up an older woman.
+However, she says she is really 18 years and two minutes old and has a sweetheart named Papageno.
+The Three Boys come in as the old woman leaves, returning the magic flute and bells and giving them food and drink.

-Tamino plays the flute and Pamina enters.
-Remembering his vow, he ignores her, leading to her heartbroken aria, "Ach, ich fühl's", that ends with her saying that her only remaining friend is death.
-She leaves and Tamino tells Papageno it is time for them to move on, but the birdcatcher just wants to continue his feast.
-(Here Mozart had the six lions come back to chase Papageno off stage.)
+Tamino plays the flute, and Pamina enters.
+Remembering his vow, he ignores her, leading to her heartbroken aria, "Ach, ich fühl's", which ends with her saying that her only remaining friend is death.
+She leaves, and Tamino tells Papageno it is time for them to move on, but the birdcatcher wants to continue his feast.
+(Here, Mozart had the six lions come back to chase Papageno off stage.)

 Stephen Dickson sings 'Ein Mädchen oder Weibchen' with New York City Opera in 1987.